 All these precepts are ending by the words: "veramaṇi sikkhāpadaṃ samādhiyāmi. " Which could be translated by: " I will refrain from doing this, so as to develop a good conduct. "

 «pānātipātā veramaṇi sikkhāpadaṃ samādhiyāmi.» «I will abstain from being harmful to living beings.»

-That is to say: I will not kill, I will cause injuries to other beings, whatever and whoever they are.
+That is to say: I will not kill, I will not cause injuries to other beings, whatever and whoever they are.
 Not even to the mosquitoes that bite me.

 «adinnādānā veramaṇi sikkhāpadaṃ samādhiyāmi.» «I will abstain from stealing.»